Causeway Bay Books: Second bookstore in Taipei

-Lam Wing-kee opened a second version of the bookstore in Taipei, Taiwan, which opened on 25 April 2020., located on the 10th floor of a commercial building near the Zhongshan metro station.
+Lam Wing-kee opened a second version of the bookstore in Taipei, Taiwan, which opened on 25 April 2020, located on the 10th floor of a commercial building near the Zhongshan metro station.
 A few days earlier on 20 April, a company accused Lam of infringing on their trademark on the Chinese name for the bookstore (銅鑼灣書店), which Lam claimed was a fake bookstore opened elsewhere in Taipei to target his.
 On 21 April, Lam was splashed with red paint and three suspects were arrested the next day.
 President Tsai Ing-wen sent flowers and a congratulatory note on the day of the Taipei bookshop's opening, and Legislative Yuan speaker You Si-kun and Democratic Progressive Party secretary-general Luo Wen-jia were in attendance.

+In September 2024, due to the lease expiring at the Zhongshan location, the bookstore relocated to a ground floor address in Zhongzheng District.